Gnumaru/executejs/README.md

 ```
 to execute "justAnotherFile.js" script under "js/someFolder/otherFolder/".

+executejs uses only full paths (from within the js folder), so you cannot use relative paths like './' and '../'.

 FAQ
 =========

 * Q: How are the scripts loaded?
-R: They are loaded with synchronous XMLHttpRequest and executed with eval(xmlhttp.responseText);
+R: They are loaded with **synchronous** *XMLHttpRequest* and executed with *eval(xmlhttp.responseText)*;

-* Q: eval?
+* Q: **eval**?
 Are you fucking crazy?
 What about security?
 R: executejs is not about protecting corporative data that could harness the world peace if leaked.
 It is about the most simple way to execute files without using script tags.
 It could be very usefull for games, for example, but it should not by large corporations where security is essential.

+* Q: But...
+JQuery already has this functionality, it is the *getScript* function, wich takes a string with the script path, executes it in the global context, and can even execute a callback uppon finishing the execution.
+R: That's right, JQuery already has this functionality.
+But if you don't need to use jquery (maybe because you are working only with canvas) it wouldn't be wise to use a 10300 lines of code long library just to get a functionality you could get with less than 50 lines of code.